 Beyond Kelong Walk is the last section of the Changi Boardwalk, Sunset Walk.

 It seems slightly counter-intuitive that a boardwalk in the Northeast of Singapore would be named Sunset Walk.
 However, when you get to the end, you see why.
 Sunset Walk has an unobstructed view towards the waters to the West.
-In the evening, you be able to spot the lights of Punggol from here.
+In the evening, you will be able to spot the lights of Punggol from here.

 Sunset Walk also marks the end of the Changi Point Coastal Walk.
 Take note that there is no way to exit the boardwalk from Sunset Walk.

 Instead, you will have to retrace your steps back to the Kelong Walk where there is an exit point to Gosport Road.